 Here are 10 simple suggestions to do with your toddler to help boost vocabulary and inspire him to use his words:

-“Create an interactive experience by making books come alive for your child,” says Roberta Michnick Golinkoff, Ph.D., educator and three-time author on this subject.
+“Create an interactive experience by making books come alive for your child,” says Roberta Michnick Golinkoff, Ph.D., educator and author of Becoming Brilliant: What Science Tells Us About Raising Successful Children.
 “When you are reading together, pick up on your child’s interests then relate the content of the book to his life.
 If there’s a picture of a dog, say, ‘That’s like Grandma’s dog.
 Where else have you seen a dog?’
 That way he’ll link what he sees in the book to his own experiences.”
 Don’t rush to get back to the book if he’s talking — let him talk!